Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ### Features

-- A composable function [TableTopSceneView](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/TableTopSceneView.kt) that displays a camera feed overlayed by a `SceneView`.
+- A composable function [TableTopSceneView](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/TableTopSceneView.kt) that displays a camera feed overlaid by a `SceneView`.
 - Detects physical horizontal surfaces in the camera feed, which a user can select by tapping on the screen.
 The tap location determines where the scene data is anchored on the detected surface.
 - Provides parameters specific to table top scenarios to configure the placement and visualization of scene data:
     - `arcGISSceneAnchor` - A point in the `SceneView` to use as the anchor point of the scene data on the selected physical surface